 Gain insights and expand your knowledge with our collection of tools and resources.
 Stay informed about the latest in business technology, print services, and process improvement.

-2 min read
+3 min read

 It’s important to understand your business’s printer output and speed of work.
 The number of copies your company prints per month will determine a few things when investing in a new copier.
 If you have a low volume output or it’s for individual use rather than office-wide use, you may be able to utilize a low volume, slower speed printer.
-If the machine will be used by multiple users with various printing needs, you may want to consider a higher-speed multi-function device.
+If the machine is used by multiple users with various printing needs, you may want to consider a higher-speed multi-function device.

 Performance, like cost, is an area of misunderstanding when it comes to assessing the differences between color and black-and-white printing.
 It used to be that color printing was considered slower than black-and-white, but that’s no longer always the case.
 The two are now comparable in performance.
 Today’s color printers also have all the same features previously believed to only be in black and white devices – duplexing, high-capacity paper trays, finishing options, and media choices.
 Additionally, color devices today can be managed on the network in the same way black-and-white printers were traditionally.